kareemmoh/Battleships/README.md

 # Battleships

 Battleships is a small game written in java.
-It will be equipped with the following features:
+It is equipped with the following features:

-  - Games over LAN
+  - Games over Internet/LAN
+  - Choose between hosting and joining a server
   - .ini-file support

 ### Version